ethereum/keymanager-APIs/use-cases/README.md

  - Call `DELETE` API.
  - Allow user to save slashing protection data, or potentially cache it for future add operations associated with that key.

-### Strange behavior & Errors
+### Other behavior & Errors
- - `DELETE` API is not transactional on bulk delete.
+ - `DELETE` API is not required to be transactional on bulk delete.
+ - `DELETE` API will only return slashing protection for keys in the request
  - `DELETE` API can be called with an empty array to only export slashing protection data.
  - `DELETE` API will not return an error response on failed key deletions but instead return the public key with `error` status
  - Sending duplicate public keys in the request will result for the first instance of a key to return `deleted` status and the remaining instances of the same public key return `not_active` status.
  - Subsequent `DELETE` API calls can re-retrieve Slashing Protection data without need to delete a keystore.
- - Slashing Protection will only export for keys with `deleted` status.
+ - Slashing Protection will only export for keys with `deleted` or `not_active` status.
+ example:
+    ```
+    Request:
+    a, a, b (not found), c
+    Response:
+    DELETED, NOT_ACTIVE, NOT_FOUND, DELETED
+    Should give slashing protection for: a, c
+    ```

 ## Move a key